 Simple graphic and circuit symbols are used for individual components to enable clear representation of hydraulic systems in diagrams.
 A symbol identifies a component and its function, but it does not provide any information about its design.
 The symbols to be used are laid down in DIN ISO 1219.
 The most important symbols are dealt with in this chapter.
-The function of the components is explained in Section B.

-Note: An arrow drawn at an angle through the symbol indicates that setting possibilities exist.
+Note An arrow drawn at an angle through the symbol indicates that setting possibilities exist.

-5.1 Pumps and motors

-Hydraulic pumps and motors are represented by means of a circle which shows where the drive or output shaft is located.
+5.1 Pumps and motors Hydraulic pumps and motors are represented by means of a circle which shows where the drive or output shaft is located.
 Triangles within the circle give information about the direction of flow.
 These triangles are filled in, since hydraulic fluids are used for hydraulics.
 If a gaseous pressure medium were being used, as is the case in pneumatics, the triangles would not be filled in.
 The symbols for hydraulic motors and hydraulic pumps can only be distinguished from one another by the fact that the arrows indicating the direction of flow are drawn pointing one way for the pumps and the other for the motors.

 Hydraulic pumps with fixed displacement

+- with one flow direction

+- with two flow directions

 Hydraulic motors with fixed displacement

+- with single direction of rotation

+- with two directions of rotation

+▲ Fluids△ Gases

-Fixed displacement hydraulic motors and pumps
+Fixed displacement hydraulic pumps and motors